cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/spring-insight.md

 We announced the private beta of Insight for Cloud Foundry at SpringOne 2GX (Oct 2011).
 We plan to announce a public beta a few weeks after SpringOne, but not before we are confident that everything is working as it should.

 **Q. How can I use Insight with my own plugins outside of Cloud Foundry?**
-Insight is available for free download with tc Server Developer Edition or SpringSource Tool Suite: [http://springsource.org/insight](http://springsource.org/insight)
+Insight is available for free download with tc Server Developer Edition or Spring Tool Suite: [http://springsource.org/insight](http://springsource.org/insight)

 **Q. How do new users gain access to Insight on Cloud Foundry?**
 To gain access to Insight on Cloud Foundry, you will need to be a registered user of Cloud Foundry.
 While in beta, you will also need a token.
 We distribute tokens once in a while when we're ready to increase our beta test group.